 Therefore, it is necessary to use high-quality AR hardware and software solutions that provide high performance.

-Vision picking systems are particularly advantageous because all operations can be performed using only smart glasses, without any additional input devices.
+Vision picking systems are particularly advantageous because all operations can be performed using only AR smart glasses, without any additional input devices.

-Smart glasses are digital glasses, collecting data from internal and external sensors and providing relevant information to the user.
+AR smart glasses are digital glasses, collecting data from internal and external sensors and providing relevant information to the user.
 Smart glasses, especially Vuzix M100 and M300, offer remarkably comfortable and user-friendly hands-free solutions for warehousing.

 Advantages of vision picking for warehouse management